 Personal Vision Statement:

 As minister of the Gospel, my calling is to share the rich experience of God’s grace through teaching, preaching, and leadership.
-My passion is for the church to be a community that makes space in which the Spirit of God can move and provide new life as we journey together in the Way of Jesus.
+My passion is to lead a church in becoming a community that makes space in which the Holy Spirit can move and provide new life as we follow in the Way of Jesus together.